Filter IR specification

 Agent Job Condition

-Section titled “Agent Job Condition”generate_agentic_depends_on() in common.rs generates the Agent job’s
+Section titled “Agent Job Condition”The target IR builder generates the Agent job’s dependsOn and condition

 dependsOn: Setupcondition: | and( succeeded(), or( ne(variables['Build.Reason'], 'PullRequest'), eq(dependencies.Setup.outputs['prGate.SHOULD_RUN'], 'true') ) )When both PR and pipeline filters are active, both or() clauses are ANDed.